mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So, there are three important points: samadhi, egolessness, and no design on becoming Buddha, no design of expecting reward.
 Those three points are very important.

 Egolessness: that is to regulate the mind.
 How to regulate the mind?
 Egolessness.
 How to practice egolessness?
-Throw yourself away; in other words, offer yourself into zazen.
+Throw yourself away.
+In other words, offer yourself into zazen.
 How can you do that?
 By the help of samadhi, one-pointedness.
 With wholeheartedness, you can do it, very naturally.

 If you really want to accomplish one thing which you want to do, you have to cut off all involvements and all affairs.
 In other words, make arrangement.
 The young kids are listening to the radio and also studying and also trying to accomplish one thing; it seems to be good, but it's not the real achievement or accomplishment of doing one thing that you want to do.
 So if you really want to accomplish one thing with wholeheartedness, it is very natural that you keep away, you make arrangement of circumstances.
 This is a very natural attitude to our life.
 That's why Dogen Zenji says, “Cease all involvement.
 Throw away all affairs.”
 Don't worry about a certain sound of the cars; throw it away.